- Testing Forms

 3. Students will sign in after reading the Testing Center’s Academic Honesty Policy and then will be presented with the test.

-4. If a student is more than 15 minutes late to a scheduled time block, he/she will be informed to immediately contact the course professor to make other arrangements.
+4. The Testing Center reserves the right to remove test time if students arrive late to their exam appointments.
+If a student is more than 15 minutes late to a scheduled time block, he/she will be informed to immediately contact the course professor to make other arrangements.

 5. If a student has arrived and we do not have the exam prior to the student’s scheduled time block, he/she will be informed to immediately contact the course professor to make other arrangements.